mrcsrsch/Careers-in-MNEs/README.md

 # Replication Package for 'Careers in Multinational Enterprises'

-**Last update: Sep 11, 2024**
+**Last update: Sep 12, 2024**

 ## Overview

 This replication package contains the scripts required to replicate the results of the paper *"Careers in Multinational Enterprises"* by Marcus Roesch, Michiel Gerritse, and Bas Karreman.
 Due to the confidential nature of the data, the analyses must be executed on the servers of Statistics Netherlands (CBS).
-For more details on accessing the data, see "Source data access."
+For more details on accessing the data, see "source data access."

 ## Folder structure

 - `scripts/`: Contains R and Stata code to run the analysis.
-- `source_data/`: Place the confidential source data files here (see "Source Data Access").
+- `source_data/`: Place the confidential source data files here (see "source data access").
 - `data/`: Stores intermediate datasets created during the analysis.
 - `outputs/`: Result figures and tables for the paper will be saved here.